 Training in Statistical Genetics with Dr. Wijsman

-Please note: For trainees at all levels, Dr. Wijsman's statistical genetics laboratory is a dry (computational) laboratory.
+Please note: For trainees at all levels, please note that Dr. Wijsman is now retired and an emeritus professor.
+She is unlikely to agree to be a sole-mentor at this point.
+Also, please note that Dr. Wijsman's statistical genetics laboratory is a dry (computational) laboratory.
 Prospective applicants who want to do (wet) laboratory work or field work should apply elsewhere.

 Trainees in the area of statistical genetics interact with students, postdoctoral fellows and faculty from a variety of departments.
 Applied projects include faculty from multiple departments as well as other other institutions.
-Fellows and students are encouraged to participate regularly in BIOST 581, a weekly discussion of current projects and journal articles.
-A series in statistical genetics is offered as a graduate-level core series for students in the departments of Statistics and Biostatistics (STAT/BIOSTAT 550 & 551), with additional courses from Genome sciences.
+Fellows and students are encouraged to participate regularly in relevant courses, seminars, and a weekly discussion of current projects and journal articles.

 Life in the Pacific Northwest has, as one of its amenities, wonderful access to outdoor activities.
 To see some photos, go to the photo gallery at the Washington Trails Association web site here.